infinum/datx/packages/swr/README.md

 ### SSR

 When fetching data on the server, you'll have to setup your fetchQuery method on your Client class.
-Fallback responses will be held inside private Map which will be passed serialized to the component for hydrating.
+Fallback responses will be held inside private Map which will be passed stringified to the component for hydrating.

 ```ts
 export class Client extends jsonapi(Collection) {